 I had a cat for a while.
 Guess he couldn’t stand me either.
 I’ll admit, he’s not the first stray male, regardless of species, to leave me over a perceived lack of attentiveness.
 I was a lousy companion, too immersed in my work to even cuddle the poor, scruffy little thing.
 I feel kind of bad about that sometimes.

 I don’t eat right.
 Nothing that would require much in the way of preparation or clean-up afterward.
 Cap that off with dangerous levels of caffeine and sugar and it’s not hard to figure out why I look the way I do.

 My apartment’s an unadorned studio over the shuttered garage of what some used to call a “shade-tree mechanic”, the guy who could fix any car ever made before technology surpassed his experience.
 He used to live here; now he has a girlfriend.
 I still hear him now and then, rattling around down there.
 Nothing raucous.
 Days mostly and, if he’s thinking of working at night, he brings by steaks and a six pack.

 Bob’s a benign landlord and this is an adequate environment for my purposes: a single, spacious rectangle with a Spartan kitchen at one corner across from a functional bathroom enclosed within an expedient-looking plywood closet.
 The whole place isn’t pretty and needs work.
 Like me.

 Notice how the walls are bare, except for over there in the corner where my workstation monitors fan out like a pair of mismatched wings.
-There, between the windows.
+There, mounted over the windows.
 Yeah, those are windows.
-I could look out of them if I wanted.
+I could look out of them if I wanted to.
 Same over the sink, but I’d have to take down sheets of aluminum foil to do it.
-Also, I’m out of Scotch tape to put them back up and don’t need the aggravation.
+Also, I’m out of Scotch tape to put them back up and I just don’t need the aggravation.